alikula314/att_split/README.md

 Provides easier change visibility with chart.

 ## Install
-LOFO Importance can be installed using
+ATTS can be installed using
 ```
 pip install atts
 ```